 If your failure to appear involved probation or parole instead of bail, then your re-arrest could mean facing sentencing again.
 In these cases, you could be returned to jail or prison to serve a suspended sentence.
 In some cases, we can help file for resentencing to help avoid the full brunt of these penalties.

 If your failure to appear was from a pretrial bail situation, then that FTA on record in this case could be used as a factor in sentencing if you are convicted.
 Judges often look at the defendant’s cooperation with the criminal justice process as a factor in how they will sentence the defendant, and failure to appear is not seen as good cooperation.
 It is important to have a lawyer represent you at sentencing to fight for lower penalties and probation instead of the long-term jail and prison sentences you might face.

 Call Our Maryland Lawyers for Failure to Appear (FTA)

 If you were accused of failing to appear in court, call a lawyer right away.
 A failure to appear can result in bench warrants, re-arrest, jail time, increased penalties, harder sentencing hearings, and other serious disadvantages – even for future criminal cases.
-Call the Law Offices of Randolph Rice for help with your failure to appear case today.
+Call Rice, Murtha & Psoras for help with your failure to appear case today.
 Our Maryland failure to appear defense attorney is available for free legal consultations.
 Call us at (410) 694-7291.